Before You Go

 In camp—When the weather is warm, lightweight cotton pants/skirt or shorts and shirt make great camp wear.
 Anytime the forecast calls for cool evenings and cold nights, a dry set of long underwear is the perfect base layer under long pants and a fleece sweater.

-During the day—The best choice is an amphibious shoe that drains water, protects your toes and won’t come off in swirling current.
+During the day—The best choice is a sports sandal with a secured heel strap or shoe designed for water sports that drains water, protects your toes, and won’t come off in swirling currents.
 A retired pair of athletic shoes can work well, too.
 Sport sandals with a heel strap are a good option, especially on rivers with sandy beaches.
-Find professional-grade options made by Chaco® at www.chacos.com, the official footwear sponsor of OARS guides.
+No flip-flops, Crocs, or slip-ons while on the river.
+Find professional-grade options made by Chaco®, the official footwear sponsor of OARS guides.

-In camp—We recommend wearing shoes in camp due to risk of kicking a rock buried in the sand or stepping on a sharp stick.
+In camp—We recommend wearing shoes in camp due to the risk of kicking a rock buried in the sand or stepping on a sharp stick.
 The athletic shoes or light hikers you bring for hiking can double as your camp shoes.
-It’s nice to put on dry socks and shoes after a day on the water.
-Flip flops or slip-on sandals are OK for wearing in camp only.
+It’s nice to put on dry socks and shoes after a day on the water, and a great way to take care of your feet.
+Flip-flops or slip-on sandals are OK for wearing in camp only.

 Please note: If you buy new shoes or sandals for the trip, make sure you break them in first!